tc39/proposal-temporal/docs/cookbook.md

 ### Instant from legacy Date

-Map a legacy ECMAScript Date instance into a Temporal.Instant instance corresponding to the same instant in instant time.
+Map a legacy ECMAScript Date instance into a Temporal.Instant instance corresponding to the same instant in exact time.

 ```javascript
 {{cookbook/instantFromLegacyDate.mjs}}